dewitt4/Cloud-Custodain/docs/source/azure/advanced/azurefunctions.rst

 use the default name then only new Function Applications will be created during deployment, all using the same shared plan resources.

+You can enable default auto scaling option for your dedicated App Service Plan.
+Default option allows you to specify minimum and maximum number of underlying VMs.
+Scaling is performed based on the average RAM usage.
+App Service Plan will be scaled up if average RAM usage was more than 80% in the past 10 minutes.
+This option is disabled by default.

 Execution in Azure functions comes with a default set of configurations for the provisioned resources.
 To override these settings you must set 'provision-options' with one of the following
 keys:

-- servicePlan
+* servicePlan
     - name (default: cloud-custodian)
     - location (default: East US)
     - resourceGroupName (default: cloud-custodian)
     - skuTier (default: Dynamic) # consumption
     - skuName (default: Y1)
+    - autoScale (optional):
+         + enabled (default: False)
+         + minCapacity (default: 1)
+         + maxCapacity (default: 1)
+         + defaultCapacity (default: 1)
-- storageAccount
+* storageAccount
     - name (default: custodian + sha256(resourceGroupName+subscription_id)[:8])
     - location (default: servicePlan location)
     - resourceGroupName (default: servicePlan resource group)
-- appInsights
+* appInsights
     - name (default: servicePlan resource group)
     - location (default: servicePlan location)
     - resourceGroupName (default: servicePlan name)

 The location allows you to choose the region to deploy the resource group and resources that will be provisioned.
 Application Insights has six available locations and thus can not always be in the same